thinkocapo/willcapio/README.md

 check memoir document on GDrive, everything underlined....

-ANIMALS san diego zoo, and others. south america. birds.
+ANIMALS san diego zoo, and others. south america. birds. "it's all happening At The Zoo" link to simon & garfunkel.

 WRITINGS